-During the year ended December 31, 2023, redemption requests were received as shown below.
+During the year ended December 31, 2024, redemption requests were received as shown below.
 We funded these redemptions with cash flow from operations, borrowings on the Wells Fargo Line of Credit or offering proceeds.
 The weighted average redemption price is shown before allowing for any applicable 2% short-term trading discounts.

-Year Ended ember 31, 2023
+Year Ended ember 31, 2024

-Shares 4,344,396
+Shares 2,986,773

-Weighted Average Share Price \$ 14.99
+Weighted Average Share Price \$ 13.60

-Amount \$ 65,111,247
+Amount \$ 40,623,475

-On December 9, 2022, our board of directors modified our share redemption plan to limit redemptions during the three months ended December 31, 2022 to 5% of our combined NAV as of September 30, 2022.
-During the fourth quarter of 2022 and each quarter of 2023, we received share redemption requests in excess of 5% of our combined NAV as of the last day of the immediately previous quarter.
-For these five quarters, we reached our applicable quarterly redemption volume limitation on December 19, 2022, February 23, 2023, April 25, 2023, July 4, 2023, and October 9, 2023, respectively.
-Pursuant to the terms of our share redemption plan, all redemption requests received during a calendar quarter prior to such dates were satisfied 100% on a first-come, first-served basis.
-Redemptions received on these dates were satisfied on a pro rata basis at 11.7%, 43.9%, 57.4%, 34.4% and 62.2% of the requested amount, without regard to share class.
-As a result of reaching the quarterly redemption volume limitation during these quarters, we did not accept any redemption requests during the applicable quarter following the date on which such limitation was reached.
-Stockholders who wished to request redemption of any unfulfilled requests were required to resubmit their redemption requests that exceeded the quarterly volume limitation for the quarter ended March 31, 2024, we had received redemption requests that exceeded the quarterly volume limitation for the quarter ended March 31, 2024, and therefore the per stockholder allocation, as described herein, applies to all redemption requests received during the quarter ending June 30, 2024.
+On December 9, 2022, our board of directors modified the Former SRP to limit redemptions during the three months ended December 31, 2022 to 5.0% of our combined NAV as of September 30, 2022.
+During the fourth quarter of 2022, each quarter of 2023 and the first quarter of 2024, we received share redemption requests in excess of 5.0% of our combined NAV as of the last day of the immediately previous quarter.
+For these six quarters, we reached our applicable quarterly redemption limitation on December 19, 2022, February 23, 2023, April 25, 2023, July 4, 2023, October 9, 2023, and January 4, 2024, respectively.
+Pursuant to the terms of the Former SRP, all redemption requests received during a calendar quarter prior to such dates were satisfied 100% on a first-come, first-served basis.
+Redemptions received on these dates were satisfied on a pro rata basis at 11.7%, 43.9%, 57.4%, 34.4%, 62.2% and 84.4% of the requested amount, without regard to share class.
+As a result of reaching the quarterly redemption limitation during these quarters, we did not accept any redemption requests during the applicable quarter following the date on which such limitation was reached.
+Stockholders who wished to request redemption of any unfulfilled requests were required to resubmit their redemption requests beginning on the first calendar day of the following quarter.